edsu/wikitrends/README.md

 ----------

 wikitrends dumps the top 1000 most accessed English Wikipedia articles every hour to a JSON file.
-It's a gnarly shell script to take advantage of curl, gunzip, cut, sort unixy goodness to pull down the big compressed files and sort them ... and then a simplistic python script to write out the data as JSON.
+It is a gnarly shell script that takes advantage of curl, gunzip, cut, sort unixy goodness to pull down the big compressed files and sort them ... and then a simplistic python script to write out the data as JSON.

 `30 * * * * cd /home/ed/Projects/wikitrends/; ./fetch.sh`

-If you're on Ubuntu or a similar Unix you'll probably have them, but you'll need to have the following command line utilities available:
+If you are on Ubuntu or a similar Unix you will probably have them, but double check you have the following command line utilities available to you:

 * curl
 * gunzip